 Travel advances for student travel will be made to the student.
 Student travel sponsored by multiple departments should be discussed in advance with the Associate Controller to coordinate funding and the submission of proper paperwork.

-Upon return from the trip, the traveler should provide all travel-related receipts to the FSC.
+Upon return from the trip, the traveler should provide all travel-related receipts to Accounts Payable.
 The Expense Reimbursement form must be accompanied by original substantiating expense receipts.
 The Expense Reimbursement form must be signed by the traveler.
 If the actual expenses are within 10% of the amount estimated on the approved TAAR, then no additional approval is required.
-The FSC will review the Expense Reimbursement form and receipts for accuracy and forward to Accounts Payable for payment.
+Accounts Payable will review the Expense Reimbursement form and receipts for accuracy and adherance to policy.

 Reimbursement to traveler will be made via direct deposit.